jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 # JFR

 JDK Flight Recorder, for method sampling, uses a timer and at each regular interval pick max 5 Java threads, verifies that those threads are executing Java code
-(internal state maintained by the JVM) and collects stacktraces in a very similar way than AsyncGetCallTrace, though they don't share the same code.
+(internal state maintained by the JVM) and collects stacktraces in a very similar way than `AsyncGetCallTrace`, though they don't share the same code.
 JFR is able to collect at any point of the code because waiting for a safepoint is not required.

 # Last frame resolution
 Once stacktraces are collected, they are resolved against debug symbols emitted by the JVM (interpreter or JIT) as described in my previous post.
-If you look at stacktraces, the bottom of the stack is just a list of calls, and as we learned previously, calls are safepoint with all debug information required to resolve them as a pair of method name and line number.
+If you look at stacktraces, the bottom of the stack is just a list of frames.
+Some are real frames (with a real call to a method) and others are virtual frame, when code was in fact inlined into the caller (a real frame).
+As we learned previously, calls are at a safepoint with all debug information required to resolve them as a pair of method name and line number.
+A safepoint is a point into the code where the stak is walkable safely with all debug information available and objects reachable.
+Note that VM operations (like GC) that needs to stop all the threads and a safepoint are 2 different things.
+Halted threads are all at safepoint to perform the VM operation safely.

 Only the last frame where the code is currently executing can be anywhere inside a method, including outside of a safepoint.
 If we are outside a safepoint we don't have debug information so we cannot resolve this last frame correctly.